 Table 1 identifies major project milestones established by the MTACC through award of the first construction contract.
 SAS Project Phase 1 Integrated Schedule, Revision 2.5.1 updates #18 and #19 have been finalized but not yet made available to the PMOC.
 The PMOC has been informed that update #20 is in progress.
-However, it does not reflect the delays associated with the real estate for the 96th Street Station, Contract 1 time extension, the real estate challenges associated with the 72^{nd} Street Station and the projected twelve month slip from MTA's internal review.
-At the February 7, 2008 Quarterly Meeting the MTACC was reminded that the schedules must be updated and submitted to the PMOC on a timely bases [Ref: SAS-A04-0208].
+However, it does not reflect the delays associated with the real estate for the 96th Street Station, Contract 1 time extension, the real estate challenges associated with the 72nd Street Station and the projected twelve month slip from MTA's internal review.
+At the February 7, 2008 Quarterly Meeting the MTACC was reminded that the schedules must be updated and submitted to the PMOC on a timely basis [Ref: SAS-A04-0208].
+Submittal of the updates continues to be an issue.

-Final Design is on schedule with interim submittals being made as planned.
+Final Design is progressing with interim submittals being made as planned.